wp-plugins/widget-visibility-time-scheduler/README.txt

 Yes.
 Both plugins work together perfectly and enhance each other to give you great control about when and where to display which widget.

+= Which languages does the plugin support? =

+Actually these languages are supported:

+* English
+* German

+Further translations are welcome.
+If you want to give in your translation please leave a notice in the [plugin's support forum](http://wordpress.org/support/plugin/quick-featured-images).

+= Where is the *.pot file for translating the plugin in any language? =

+If you want to contribute a translation of the plugin in your language it would be great!
+You would find the *.pot file in the 'languages' directory of this plugin.
+If you would send the *.po file to me I would include it in the next release of the plugin.

 == Screenshots ==

 1. You see the input fields of the Widget Visibility Time Scheduler in the archives widget.
 These fields appear in each other widget.

 == Changelog ==

+= 1.0.1 =
+Successfully tested with WordPress 4.1

 = 1.0.0 =
 * Initial release.

 == Upgrade Notice ==

+= 1.0.1 =
+Successfully tested with WordPress 4.1

 = 1.0.0 =
 Initial release.